-Music has been around for centuries and is a big part of so many people’s lives.
-Music is a way of connecting with others, no matter what genre you listen to.
-It is also a way of expressing yourself, either through what you listen to or even creating your own music.
+Music has been around for centuries and it is a big part of so many people’s lives.
+It’s a way of connecting with others, no matter what genre you listen to.
+It’s a way of expressing yourself, either through what you listen to or the music you create.

-I’ve always loved music from a very young age.
-My taste in music has changed over the years and now it’s at that stage now where I like a mixture of genres and artists.
+From a very young age, I always loved music.
+My taste in music has changed over the years and now it’s at that stage where I like a mixture of different artists.
 I started out listening to music from artists such as Pharrel Williams and George Ezra.
-Now, I have found myself listening to more 70s, 80s, and 90s music as I feel this type of music is more suited to me.
+Now I have found myself listening to more 70s, 80s and 90s music and I feel like this type of music is more suited to me.
 However, that hasn’t stopped me from enjoying music from the era we live in now.

 Music has impacted me in so many ways as I have experienced so many different opportunities that I know that I wouldn’t have had without it.
 I have experienced concerts and even performed myself.
 As well as this, I always have to listen to music whenever I am walking alone and I have a routine where I have to listen to music before I go to bed.